 If after reading the main content of this page or the above, you are feeling convinced that something should be done but you don’t know what you can personally do, here are some ideas:

 - Pray for the Lord’s desire for His people to be one to truly take form in your city.

 - Confess any part you have had in the separation of the Lord’s people.

 - Abandon any denominational or congregational names that you have used to identify yourself and/or any memberships you have placed yourself under.
-(Keep in mind that abandoning memberships does not always mean you need to abandon the associated people or ministries.)

 - Ready yourself and your affairs for the potential of the ekklesia coming all together, which Christ Himself will build in his own good timing.